sivaprasadreddy/spring-modular-monolith/README.md

 * When an Order is successfully created, **Orders** module publishes **"OrderCreatedEvent"**
 * The **"OrderCreatedEvent"** will also be published to external broker like RabbitMQ.
 Other applications may consume and process those events.
 * **Inventory** module consumes "OrderCreatedEvent" and updates the stock level for the products.
-* **Notifications** module consumes "OrderCreatedEvent" and sends order confirmation email to the customer.
+* **Notifications** module consumes "OrderCreatedEvent" and sends an order confirmation email to the customer.

 ## Prerequisites
 * JDK 21